terrotim/shiny-wobbuffet/README.md

 #Tile Puzzle Genetic Algorithm

 Randomly generates a 5x5 tile layout and uses genetic algorithm to attempt to solve the layout.
 A solution consists of a layout such that a head (circle) matches with the same colored body (square) from another tile.
+In an ideal solution, each square's edge that is connected to another square's edge generates a proper head and body of the same color.